TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

   \sum_{i=1}^4 (y_i - (0.25x + 1.75))^2 = 0^2 + 0.25^2 + 0.25^2 + 0^2 = 0.125.
 $$

-To find the least squares line we consider the four equations in the form
+To find the least-squares line we consider the four equations in the form

 $$
    \left(\begin{array}{cc}